ooni/spec/ooni-partnerships/ooni-partnership-program.md

 **Uncovering Evidence of Online Censorship Around the World**

-Hunderds of volunteers around the world have made the OONI project possible over the last years by contributing to the collection of millions of network measurements across more than 95 countries.
+Hundreds of volunteers around the world have made the OONI project possible over the last years by contributing to the collection of millions of network measurements across more than 95 countries.
 These measurements have unveiled numerous cases of online censorship and traffic manipulation around the world,